UbiquityDotNET/Llvm.NET/Samples/Kaleidoscope/Chapter6/Kaleidoscope-ch6.md

 the parser can handle precedence correctly.
 Using the state, listener and semantic predicates keeps the roles of each part clear while allowing for completely isolating the feedback to the parsing alone.

-#### AST
+### AST
-When building the AST Prototypes for user defined operators are transformed to a FunctionDeclaration [!code-csharp[UserOperatorPrototypes](../../../Samples/Kaleidoscope/Kaleidoscope.Parser/AST/AstBuilder.cs#UserOperatorPrototypes)]
+When building the AST, Prototypes for user defined operators are transformed to a FunctionDeclaration [!code-csharp[UserOperatorPrototypes](../../../Samples/Kaleidoscope/Kaleidoscope.Parser/AST/AstBuilder.cs#UserOperatorPrototypes)]

 During construction of the AST all occurrences of a user defined operator expression are transformed into a function